varunshaw027/customer-segmentation-analysis/README.md

 ## 🧾 SQL Analysis Highlights
-- Aggregated CTR, CPC, and ROI by channel
+- Aggregated Click Through Rate (CTR), Cost Per Click (CPC), and Return on Investment (ROI) by channel
 - Used GROUP BY and aggregate functions
 - Handled calculations for performance metrics